Cultural technology: Producing

-The production of music is integral in culture technology.
+The production of music is integral in cultural technology.
 For cultural technology, production of music helps create differentiated content to set trends in the K-pop world—trends that vary from music to also costume, choreography, and music videos.
 SM in particular focuses heavily on the expansion globally.
 Some companies also outsource production to more internationally famed parties, like Cube Entertainment's partnership with Skrillex for 4minute's Act.
 7.

 Marketing/Managing

 In the marketing and management stage, talent agencies seek to broaden their reach.
 Often, idols have potential for being actors and actresses in dramas, or perhaps hosts/permanent members of variety shows like Kim Hee-chul in Knowing Bros.
 This so-called omnidirectional marketing lineup ranges over lifestyle and seeks to reach many aspects of living, like music, TV, drama, entertainment, sports, and fashion.

-This is also where older groups find new life, like Super Junior.
-Companies are not complacent but experiment constantly to develop the best marketing for the best management system.
+Oftentimes older groups like Super Junior can find new life during this process, as companies experiment constantly to develop the best marketing for the best management system.

 Marketing also aspires to branch out to international audiences, sometimes via the implementation of variety shows.
 Despite being primarily in Korean, these variety shows are accessible to all due to the simplistic, easily understood nature of shows—game-oriented shows like Run BTS! or consistently subbed shows like Weekly Idol are popular in showing the fun-loving side of idols.